sherwinee/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+---

 **Use case: View all contacts**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of persons.

     Use case ends.